 |Compatible Ball Size||2-5/16"|

 Your towing truck must be street legal, have a trailer hitch and trailer brake controller.
 Truck capacity should be checked, as it varies by specific manufacturer and even model year.
-Tow capacity refers to the weight the truck can tow, which needs to meet or exceed the gross weight of the home.
-Tongue weight refers to weight carried by the hitch rather than the wheels of the trailer, and insufficient tongue weight is the primary reason it's difficult for 1/2 ton trucks to tow Tumbleweeds!
-The compatible ball size is 2-5/16" for all Tumbleweed house trailers.
+Tow capacity refers to the weight the truck can tow, which needs to meet or exceed the gross weight of the RV.
+Tongue weight refers to weight carried by the hitch rather than the wheels of the trailer.
+Insufficient tongue weight capacity is the primary reason it's difficult for 1/2 ton trucks to tow Tumbleweeds!
+The compatible ball size is 2-5/16" for all Tumbleweed RV trailers.

 What's a Class V hitch?
 This hitch size is rated to carry up to 17,000 lbs. gross weight with a tongue weight capacity of 1,700 lbs.
 Your ball mount and hitch ball need to both be rated for Class V, to safely tow our heavy Tumbleweeds.

 Tumbleweed recommends that you insure your truck and Tumbleweed RV before towing it.
 You may buy RV insurance from any major carrier.
 Liability insurance for the Tumbleweed is typically carried by the tow vehicle (and please verify with your tow vehicle insurer).

 For the RV itself, comprehensive and collision insurance also should be purchased.
 Comprehensive insurance covers damages through "acts of God" and theft.
 Collision coverage applies if someone or something hits your house, or if your untethered house hits something on its own.